Merovex/Merovex/health-thoughts/strength-training.md

 ## Pumping Iron

-I started by lifting freeweights, which I haven't done since competing in high school Track & Field.
-[1](#note-1) Weightlifting has never been my favorite form of physical exertion, mostly because [delayed-onset muscle soreness](https://en.wikipedia.org/wiki/Delayed_onset_muscle_soreness) (DOMS) is one of my least favorite sensations in the world.
+I started by lifting freeweights, which I haven't done since competing in high school Track & Field.[1](#note-1) Weightlifting has never been my favorite form of physical exertion, mostly because [delayed-onset muscle soreness](https://en.wikipedia.org/wiki/Delayed_onset_muscle_soreness) (DOMS) is one of my least favorite sensations in the world.

-That said, there's a ton of evidence that freeweights make your entire body stronger in ways that matter a great deal to overall health and longevity: your muscles get stronger, but the increased load on your bones and connective tissues encourages them to get stronger as well.
-[2](#note-2)
+That said, there's a ton of evidence that freeweights make your entire body stronger in ways that matter a great deal to overall health and longevity: your muscles get stronger, but the increased load on your bones and connective tissues encourages them to get stronger as well.[2](#note-2)

 After three months of lifting freeweights, I noticed five significant problems: